wallarm/product-documentation/docs/latest/updating-migrating/docker-container.md

     docker pull wallarm/envoy:4.4.3-1
     ```

+## Step 2: Update the Wallarm blocking page (if upgrading NGINX-based image)

+In new node version, the Wallarm sample blocking page has [been changed](what-is-new.md#new-blocking-page).
+The logo and support email on the page are now empty by default.

+If the Docker container was configured to return the `&/usr/share/nginx/html/wallarm_blocked.html` page to blocked requests, change this configuration as follows:

+1. [Copy and customize](../admin-en/configuration-guides/configure-block-page-and-code.md#customizing-sample-blocking-page) the new version of a sample page.
+1. [Mount](../admin-en/configuration-guides/configure-block-page-and-code.md#path-to-the-htm-or-html-file-with-the-blocking-page-and-error-code) the customized page and the NGINX configuration file to a new Docker container in the next step.

-## Step 2: Stop the running container
+## Step 3: Stop the running container

 ```bash
 docker stop <RUNNING_CONTAINER_NAME>
 ```

-## Step 3: Run the container using the new image
+## Step 4: Run the container using the new image

 1. Proceed to Wallarm Console → **Nodes** and create **Wallarm node**.